The Best UX Portfolio Website Builders Cover Image

 • Social media links to your professional profiles, such as LinkedIn, Medium, and Behance.

-Ensure you update your work history and education on your About page and other online accounts such as LinkedIn, Medium, and Behance.
-For example, when you complete a course with the Interaction Design Foundation, you’ll always get an industry-recognized Course Certificate to prove your achievements.
-Include that along with the unique link you get for each course you’ve completed so recruiters can verify the authenticity of your certificate.
+Make sure that you update your work history and education on your About page and other online accounts such as LinkedIn, Medium, and Behance.
+For example, whenever you complete a course with the Interaction Design Foundation (IxDF), you’ll always get an industry-recognized Course Certificate to prove your achievements.
+Include that along with the unique link you get for each course you’ve completed so that recruiters can verify the authenticity of your certificate.
 Showing new skills becomes more accessible with this approach, and you do it in the best company because leading UX companies such as Adobe, Accenture, Philips, and IBM have taken up company memberships with the Interaction Design Foundation.

 An IxDF course certificate, achieved by Victor Johnson for completing Design Thinking: The Beginner's Guide.